Usb8x

 Usb8x is a flash application for the TI-84 Plus and TI-84 Plus SE graphing calculators.
 It is a driver that interfaces with the calculator's built in USB On-The-Go port, allowing developers to easily create their own USB device drivers for use on the calculators.
 This allows the newfound use of USB peripherals such as a USB mouse, USB keyboard, or a USB flash drive.
-The programming is currently in alpha/beta testing for both TI-BASIC and flash application storage and management.
+The programming is available for both TI-BASIC and flash application storage and management.